Skip to Content

 Effect when true:

-• exits still work:
+• unwind / housekeeping still work:

 • delistLock(tokenId)

-• emergencyDelist(tokenId) (after 7 days)
+• emergencyDelist(tokenId) (seller-only after 7 days)

 EntryTokenRegistry: disable tokens